 We typically generate positive cash flow from operations due to favorable margins.
-We generated \$188.9 million in cash from operations during the first half of 2013, compared to \$168.4 million during the same period in 2012.
-This increase is attributed to significant growth in revenue and net income.
+We generated \$484.1 million in cash from operations during the first nine months of 2013, compared to \$239.3 million during the same period in 2012.
+This increase is attributed to significant growth in revenue, particularly from large limited-time offers during the quarter.

-As of June 30, 2013, working capital was \$292.2 million, compared to \$279.3 million as of December 31, 2012.
-Cash and cash equivalents, including current investments at June 30, 2013 and December 31, 2012 were \$411.4 million and \$333.4 million, respectively.
+As of September 30, 2013, working capital was \$304.8 million, compared to \$279.3 million as of December 31, 2012.
+Cash and cash equivalents, including current investments at September 30, 2013 and December 31, 2012 were \$565.6 million and \$333.4 million, respectively.

-Capital expenditures in the first half of 2013 totaled approximately \$82.5 million, and we anticipate additional capital expenditures of approximately \$80 million for the remainder of 2013.
-Our 2013 capital expenditures are primarily related to:
+Capital expenditures in the first nine months of 2013 totaled \$143.1 million, and we anticipate additional capital expenditures of approximately \$50 million for the remainder of 2013.
+We expect capital expenditures in 2014 to be similar to 2013.
+Our 2013 and 2014 capital expenditures are primarily related to:

-- construction of an innovation center and related development projects on our Provo campus and a new Greater China regional headquarters in Shanghai, China; - expansion of manufacturing facilities in Mainland China; - the build-out and upgrade of leasehold improvements in our various markets, including stores and support centers in Mainland China; and - purchases of computer systems and software, including equipment and development costs.
+- construction of an innovation center and related development projects on our Provo campus and a new Greater China regional headquarters in Shanghai, China; - expansion of manufacturing facilities in Mainland China; - · the build-out and upgrade of leasehold improvements in our various markets, including stores and support centers in Mainland China; and - purchases of computer systems and software, including equipment and development costs.